jtyal007/angular-basics-bok/src/app/databinding/databinding.md

 3. Event Binding
 Allows Angular to set the value of an HTML element dynamically
 usage: <blah (event)="expression">
-When setting the event statically, it's not within brackets
+When setting the event statically, it's not within brackets and omit the on part of the keyword To get the values and properties of the event, use $event in the expression. i.e. (input)= "onUpdateServerName($event)" In the type script class, you can then use event.target.value (may require casting to HTML input) to retrieve the input value
+Note: for binding values, it's probably better to use Angular's 2-way binding

 4. 2-way Binding
 Allows Angular to bind the value of a form field to a javascript model.
 If the form field is updated, then the model is automatically updated, and vice-versa.
-usage: [(ngModel)]="data"
+usage: [(ngModel)]="data", where ngModel is a 'directive'

+## What to bind to
+You can bind to all Properties and Events.
+To know what event or property and element has, use console.log(<property>) or inspect using the developer tools in the browser;
+For events, you don't bind to onclick, but only to the click (=>(click))